FC Memmingen: History

 After a brief drop to the tier-five Bezirksliga from 1966 to 1968, the club recovered and, by winning the Landesliga in 1970, returned to the now single-division Amateurliga Bayern.
 The team was to remain at this level for the following seventeen years, quite an achievement, but, except for 1980, when it came third, it never finished in the top half of the table.
 The 1987–88 and 1988–89 seasons were spent in the Landesliga but then the club returned to the Bayernliga once more for the next thirteen seasons.

 The club's most successful season came in 1996–97, when they came within a hairsbreadth of advancing to the Regionalliga Süd (III).
-Memmingen held a 3:2 lead in a promotion playoff versus Kickers Offenbach when the stadium floodlights failed, bringing the match to a premature halt.
+Memmingen held a 3−2 lead in a promotion playoff versus Kickers Offenbach when the stadium floodlights failed, bringing the match to a premature halt.
 Offenbach won the subsequent re-play and advanced to the Regionalliga.

-After another relegation in 2002 and a one-year stint in the Landesliga, the club returned to the Bayernliga, achieving some good results.
+After another relegation in 2002 and a one-year stint in the Landesliga, the club returned to the Bayernliga.

-In 2007, FC Memmingen celebrated its centennial and inaugurated its refurbished Stadion an der Bodenseestraße with an Allgäu derby match against FC Kempten in front of 6,650 spectators.
-The club had the best support in the Bayernliga the 2007–08 season with over 1600 spectators per game.
+In 2007, FC Memmingen celebrated its centenary and inaugurated its refurbished Stadion an der Bodenseestraße with an Allgäu derby match against FC Kempten in front of 6,650 spectators.
+The club had the best support in the Bayernliga in the 2007–08 season with over 1600 spectators per game.

-The FC Memmingen holds the record for Oberliga Bayern seasons with its 37th in 2009–10 and also leads the overall table of this league.
+FC Memmingen holds the record for Oberliga Bayern seasons with its 37th in 2009–10 and also leads the overall table of this league.
 The club won the Bayernliga title in 2009–10 and thereby earned promotion to the Regionalliga Süd for the first time.
-In 2012 the club became part of the new Regionalliga Bayern where it plays today, finishing 7th in 2015.
+In 2012 the club became part of the new Regionalliga Bayern where it played until relegation in 2022.

 Reserve team

 The club's reserve team, FC Memmingen II, played in the Bezirksoberliga Schwaben (VI) in the 2007–08 season, coming second at the end of season.
 This finish qualified them for the promotion round, where they lost both games and therefore would have remained in the Bezirksoberliga but due to the third placed team from the Landesliga gaining promotion, too, the FCM II was also promoted.
-Outclassed in the Landesliga, the team had to return to the Bezirksoberliga immediately.
+Outclassed in the Landesliga, the team returned to the Bezirksoberliga immediately.

 At the end of the 2011–12 season the team qualified for the newly expanded Landesliga after finishing eighth in the Bezirksoberliga and defeating TSV Neusäß in the promotion round.